 - The use of a Discovery Code (DC), representing the UE identity, that is broadcast by the Announcing UE for announcing its presence and its identity;

-- The use of a Discovery Filter (DF), that can be used by Monitoring UEs for recognizing and identifying the Announcing UE.
+- The use of a Discovery Filter (DF), which can be used by Monitoring UEs for recognizing and identifying the Announcing UE.

 The corresponding information flows are described in Figure 6.22.2.1-1 for the Announcing UE and in Figure 6.22.2.1-2 for the Monitoring UE.